- Home

 At Stanley Park Infants’, we value reading as a key life skill.
 By the time children leave us, they should be confident selecting and reading a wide range of material and enjoy regularly reading for pleasure.
 Our readers are equipped with the tools to tackle unfamiliar vocabulary and material.
 They can recommend books to their peers and enjoy reading a wide range of genres, including non-fiction.
 Children enjoy participating in discussions about books and learn many off by heart.

-We use a variety of reading materials and schemes (including Scholastic book bands, Song Birds, Ditty books, Bug Club, Cracking Comprehension and class Kindle books) to support children with their reading.
+We use a variety of reading materials and schemes (including RWINc, Bug Club and class Kindle books) to support children with their reading.

 How we teach Reading

-- Specific teaching of reading comprehension skills including answering retrieval and inference questions – a program called Cracking Comprehension is used in Year 2.
+- Specific teaching of reading comprehension skills including answering retrieval and inference questions – using RWINc Comprehension schemes

 We also have a number of reading enrichment activities, including: